socketry/falcon-limiter/readme.md

 We welcome contributions to this project.

-1. Fork it
+1. Fork it.
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b my-new-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch (`git push origin my-new-feature`).
-5. Create new Pull Request
+5. Create new Pull Request.

+### Developer Certificate of Origin

+In order to protect users of this project, we require all contributors to comply with the [Developer Certificate of Origin](https://developercertificate.org/).
+This ensures that all contributions are properly licensed and attributed.

+### Community Guidelines

+This project is best served by a collaborative and respectful environment.
+Treat each other professionally, respect differing viewpoints, and engage constructively.
+Harassment, discrimination, or harmful behavior is not tolerated.
+Communicate clearly, listen actively, and support one another.
+If any issues arise, please inform the project maintainers.

+## Releases

+There are no documented releases.

 ## See Also

   - [falcon](https://github.com/socketry/falcon) - A fast, asynchronous, rack-compatible web server.
   - [async-limiter](https://github.com/socketry/async-limiter) - Execution rate limiting for Async.
   - [async](https://github.com/socketry/async) - A concurrency framework for Ruby.

-## License

-This project is licensed under the MIT License.